ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 validated by experimental data to allow the receiver the chance to grow its receive window.

-When using the QUIC ACK-FREQUENCY extension ({{?I-D.draft-ietf-quic-ack-frequency}}), a BBR sender in Startup SHOULD request a high ACK frequency (low Ack-Eliciting Threshold and short Requested Max Ack Delay) to ensure that delivery rate samples are generated frequently enough for timely full-pipe detection.
-In particular, the sender SHOULD set Requested Max Ack Delay to be no more than 0.25 * smoothed_rtt to obtain multiple delivery rate samples per round trip, which helps the bandwidth plateau estimator converge promptly.

 #### Exiting Startup Based on Packet Loss {#exiting-startup-based-on-packet-loss}

 A second method BBR uses for estimating the bottleneck is full in Startup